-It is management's opinion, based on the Corporation's current capital resources and liquidity, that the Corporation will have sufficient assets to discharge its liabilities as they become due, to continue to advance the Stibnite Gold Project through 2019, but will require additional funding to continue to finalise permitting of the Project in 2020 and beyond.
+It is management's opinion, based on the Corporation's current capital resources and liquidity, that the Corporation will have sufficient assets to discharge its liabilities as they become due, to continue to advance the Stibnite Gold Project through 2019, but will require additional funding to continue to finalise permitting of, and the feasibility study on, the Project in 2020 and beyond.
 Since expenditures post-2019 include discretionary items, reprioritization would allow the Corporation to meet its administrative and overhead requirements by deferring certain of these discretionary expenditures.